PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/2-Point in Time Recovery/README.md

-# Point In Time Recovery - Using SQL Server 2022's T-SQL Snapshot Backup feature
+# Lab - Point In Time Recovery - Using SQL Server 2022's T-SQL Snapshot Backup feature

 # Scenario
 Perform a point in time restore using SQL Server 2022's T-SQL Snapshot Backup feature.
 This uses a FlashArray snapshot as the base of the restore, then restores a log backup.